keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 helm search repo keptn
 ```

+To install an older release,
-Then specify that CHART version to the `--version` flag
+specify that CHART version to the `--version` flag
-in the `helm update` command documented for the release you are installing.
+in the `helm update` command for the release you are installing.

 ## Example configurations by use-case